Kriscendo89/Some-Python-Projects/README.md

 2. Madlibs Generator
 3. Password Generator
 4. Currency Converter (USD)
-5. Random Rock Suggestions (Prototype:  This was done on my own.
+5. Random Rock Suggestions (Prototype:  This was done on my own without a video explaination.
 It repeats itself on suggestions)